 Rhaegar Frey is a member of House Frey and the second son of Ser Aenys Frey and Tyana Wylde, who died in childbirth.
-A widower, Rhaegar was married to Jeyne Beesbury and had three children with her, Robert, Walda, and Jonos.
+Rhaegar is married to Jeyne Beesbury and has three children with her, Robert, Walda, and Jonos.

 A Dance with Dragons

 Along with Ser Jared Frey and Symond Frey, Rhaegar travels on the Lionstar to White Harbor via Sisterton to return the bones of Ser Wendel Manderly, who was killed in the Red Wedding, to his father, Lord Wyman Manderly.
 The Freys also want to ensure White Harbor bends the knee to the Iron Throne.

 The widower Rhaegar is betrothed to Lord Wyman's granddaughter, Wynafryd.
 They also offer Wyman a Frey bride and the betrothal of Little Walder Frey to Wyman's other granddaughter, Wylla Manderly.